GauravSModi/Useify-Marketplace/README.md

 ## Components and Technologies:
 - Developed using **Android SDK (Kotlin)**
 - Utilizes **Google Cloud Firebase** to implement the cloud-hosted NoSQL database, secure user authentication, and push notifications
-- Integrates Google Maps API and Google Autocomplete API
+- Integrates Google Maps API and Google Autocomplete API to facilitate safe and easy transactions for both the buyer as well as the seller

 ## Modules and Features:
 - [x] Search